DerBrunoIR/CourseGraph/README.md

 However the following issues still hold:
 - Course requirements section could be outdated.
 - Author's could over or under estimate their course requirements.
-- Author's use vague terms to describe their course requirements.
+- Author's use vague or ambiguous terms to describe their course requirements.
 - Missinterpretation on my side.
 - Since I'm using my experience for determing requirements the results are biased and limited to my experience.